dpvreony/dpvreonywebsite/src/DPVreony.Website/input/articles/opensource.md

   * Use a separate branch or repo for documentation?
     * Ship a nuget package
     * make the recipient docfx repository depend on the package
-    * Use a depedency update tool
+    * Use a dependency update tool
     * run a package restore task
     * run a pre build task to extract the nuget package contents
   * DocFx